Peace negotiations in the Russo-Ukrainian war (2022–present): Trump deadlines

+On 8 May 2025, Trump warned that the US would impose further sanctions on Russia if it did not agree to a 30-day unconditional ceasefire, which Ukraine had agreed to.
+Russia rejected the ceasefire call and continued to attack Ukraine.

+On 28 May 2025, Trump said he would know within two weeks whether Putin was serious about ending the war or was just "tapping us along".
+In May, June and July, Russian missile and drone attacks on Ukraine increased dramatically.

+On 1 June 2025, Zelenskyy said:We offered the Russians a ceasefire.
+Since March 11, the US proposal for a full and unconditional ceasefire has been on the table.
+It was the Russians who chose to continue the war—even under conditions where the entire world is calling for an end to the killing.
+And pressure is truly needed—pressure on Russia that should bring it back to reality.
+Pressure through sanctions.
+Pressure from our forces.
+Pressure through diplomacy.

-In June 2025, a majority of U.S. senators supported secondary sanctions against Russia to increase pressure on Putin, which would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.
+In June 2025, a majority of US senators supported secondary sanctions against Russia to increase pressure on Putin, which would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.
 China and India are the main consumers of Russian energy.
 Majority Leader John Thune said senators "stand ready to provide President Trump with any tools he needs to get Russia to finally come to the table in a real way."

 On 14 July 2025, Trump threatened to impose 100% tariffs and secondary sanctions on countries purchasing Russian oil if Russia did not agree to a ceasefire within 50 days.
 Trump later shortened the deadline to 8 August.